Forsters London office

 The Legal Cheek View

-At the start of 2024 Forsters relocated to a swish new office at 22 Baker Street, Marylebone — a move which has apparently gone done well with rookies.
+Forsters is now housed within a swish new office at 22 Baker Street, Marylebone — a move which has apparently gone down very well with rookies.
 It’s decorated to a “high specification”, one source tells us, and now means “all teams are back under one roof”.
 The ultra-modern gaff, is quite the contrast to the firm’s previous HQ, a collection of converted Georgian terraces near Bond Street station that featured a warren of separate rooms.
 Break out space is everywhere in the new place, with an imaginative selection of pods and meeting rooms for collaboration, dotted with frequent cafes and coffee stations.
 A stunning roof terrace overlooking the West End tops it off.

 Forsters partners and trainees all seem pretty close: “as a trainee, I have personally formed close working relationships with lawyers of all ages and positions within the firm”.
 Trainees really appreciate how partners take the time to provide feedback and to get to know everyone.
 “Partners are very approachable and will happily take time to answer any questions,” says one insider.
-A couple of respondents gave a slightly different view on this, with one saying: “Generally the firm is highly approachable and superiors take great interest in trainees, however, due to our four-month seats, it sometimes feels as though superiors are more detached with trainees as they change over regularly.”
-Another notes the same thing, but says it is “just the very rare few who are slightly distant.”
+A couple of respondents gave a slightly different view on this, with one saying: “Generally the firm is highly approachable, and superiors take great interest in trainees, however, due to our four-month seats, it sometimes feels as though superiors are more detached with trainees as they change over regularly.”

 Trainee ranks are particularly close-knit, according to our spies.
 “As a trainee cohort, we really have each other’s backs,” one source tells us.
-While another expands: “We eat lunch together on the terrace every day, as well as socialising on the evenings and weekends.
-You always have a few trainees who can share their experience of the seat you are going into, providing really helpful tips for success.”
-In short, Forsters’ culture and community is one of its strongest assets.
+While another expands: “We eat lunch together and socialise on the evenings and weekends.
+You always have a few trainees who can share their experience of the seat you are going into, providing helpful tips for success.”
+In short, Forsters’ culture and community appears to be one of its strongest assets.

 Continue reading